Comparisons11 min read

 User Interface & Ease of Use

 Hostinger's hPanel is the cleaner experience — full stop.
-It's built from scratch for non-technical users.
-The layout is logical, everything's labeled clearly, and the onboarding flow actually walks you through setup instead of dumping you in the deep end.
+It's purpose-built for non-technical users.
+The layout is logical, everything's clearly labeled, and the onboarding flow walks you through setup instead of leaving you on your own.

 A2 uses cPanel.
-If you've never touched it before, it can feel overwhelming — it's genuinely packed with options, and the design hasn't exactly kept up with the times.
-(Fun fact: cPanel's UI hasn't changed dramatically since around 2012, which is either comforting or alarming depending on who you ask.)
-But if you're migrating from another host, there's a strong chance you already know it, and A2's familiar environment cuts your onboarding time to nearly zero.
+If you've never touched it before, it can feel overwhelming — honestly, it's packed with options, and the design hasn't exactly kept pace with modern interfaces.
+(Fun fact: cPanel's UI hasn't significantly changed since around 2012, which is either reassuring or dated depending on who you ask.)
+But if you're migrating from another host, there's a solid chance you already know it, and A2's familiar environment cuts your learning curve to nearly zero.

 Advantage: Hostinger (for beginners) | A2 Hosting (for experienced users)